 - Classroom Observation Form (see appendix).
 This form will be used in accordance with the below schedule: - Veteran (5+ years of teaching experience AT MDCC) full-time and adjunct/part-time instructors are exempt from classroom observations.
 All other instructors who have an evaluation score on the Administrative Evaluation of Teaching Personnel form of 4.0 or higher, will be evaluated every two years until reaching veteran status).
-If less than 4.0, the instructor will be evaluated annually. - Dual enrollment or new hire faculty (full-time or adjunct/part-time) will have the classroom observation every other year until reaching veteran status. - Any full-time, adjunct, or part-time instructor may be evaluated on any given year or even multiple times annually if deemed necessary by his/her Supervisor and/or the Vice President of Instruction. - Administrative Evaluation of Teaching Personnel (see appendix).
-This form will be used annually for each faculty member. - 3.
-FacultyConference:
+If less than 4.0, the instructor will be evaluated annually. - O Dual enrollment or new hire faculty (full-time or adjunct/part-time) will have the classroom observation every other year until reaching veteran status. - Any full-time, adjunct, or part-time instructor may be evaluated on any given year or even multiple times annually if deemed necessary by his/her Supervisor and/or the Vice President of Instruction. - Administrative Evaluation of Teaching Personnel (see appendix).
+This form will be used annually for each faculty member. - Supervisor.
+This form will be used annually for each Chair, Director, and Dean.